Cloned SSD Won't Boot? Make Cloned SSD Bootable [5 Ways]

 Step 1.
 Run Qiling partition manager software.
 On the disk map in the disk management page, click the traget partition.

 Step 2.
+To set an active partition, first select the partition you want to make active.
 Then, select "Set Active" from the tool bar.
 The software will automatically execute the operation and create an active partition for you.

 #3.
 Set PC to boot from cloned SSD

-After this, your computer should be able to boot up from the cloned SSD and you can make use of all cloned files on the new disk again.
+After cloning the SSD, your computer should be able to boot up from the cloned SSD, allowing you to access and use all the cloned files on the new disk again.

 Notice: